eggheads/eggdrop/doc/sphinx_source/modules/mod/channels.rst

 Channel Settings
 ----------------

-There are two types of channl settings: value-based settings (where you configure a setting with a number or string), and enable/disable-based settings (where you turn a setting on or off).
+There are two types of channel settings: value-based settings (where you configure a setting with a number or string), and enable/disable-based settings (where you turn a setting on or off).
 These settings can be configured via Tcl using the 'channel set' command:

     channel set <chan> <setting>
       This command modifies a specific channel setting for a channel.
 There are many different options for channels which you can define.